eucalyptus/euca-demo/demos/demo-00-initialize/docs/demo-00-initialize.md

 This variant must be run by root on the Eucalyptus CLC host.

-It assumes the environment was installed via FastStart and the additional scripts needed to initialize DNS, PKI, SSL reverse-proxy and the initialization of Euca2ools and AWSCLI, as described in the [FastStart Install](../../../installs/install-10-faststart) section, have been run, or equivalent manual configuration has been done.
+It assumes the environment was installed via FastStart and the additional scripts needed to initialize DNS, PKI, SSL reverse-proxy and the initialization of Euca2ools and AWS CLI, as described in the [FastStart Install](../../../installs/install-10-faststart) section, have been run, or equivalent manual configuration has been done.